Azure/AzureDataLake/docs/SDK/Tutorials.md

 ### Tutorials

+#### Tutorial 1 - DataLakeConsoleApp

+This tutorial will focus on a class we're creating called ``DataLakeConsoleApp``.

+You can download the file with the completed tutorial [here](src/DataLakeConsoleApp.cs).

-#### 01 - Creating the DataLakeConsoleApp class
+##### 01 - Creating the DataLakeConsoleApp class

-Now that you've set up your C# project and [added the necessary NuGet packages](FirstSteps.md) for Data Lake, let's create the DataLakeConsoleApp:
+Now that you've set up your C# project and [added the necessary NuGet packages](FirstSteps.md) for Data Lake, let's create ``DataLakeConsoleApp``:

+    using System;
+    using System.Collections.Generic;
+    using System.Linq;
+    using System.Text;
+    using System.Threading.Tasks;

     using Microsoft.Azure;
     using Microsoft.Azure.Common.Authentication;